-The village has an unusually extensive network of off-road routes, both within the village and into the landscape.
+The village has an unusually extensive network of off-road paths, both within the village and into the landscape.
 These are highly valued by the community as they increase the sense of being in nature and provide safe, biodiverse routes away from road networks.
-The 'school walk' (Figs 11 & 12) is an example of development providing substantial green spaces and connections within its design, and also includes a well-used playground, demonstrating the value of siting social infrastructure on such routes.
+The 'school walk' (Figs 11 & 12) is an example of development providing substantial green spaces and connections within its design, and also includes a well-used playground, demonstrating the value of siting social infrastructure on such paths.

-In the spirit of the Village Settlement, many of these off-road routes are typically highly accessible; following clear routes, made at generous widths and of appropriate materials, though some recent developments have less succesful networks in terms of their clarity and width.
-Some routes on the edge of the village that are not appropriate for tarmacing can become muddy or boggy, and the community supports the use of woodchip to improve their usability.
+In the spirit of the Village Settlement, many of these paths are typically highly accessible; following clear routes, made at generous widths and of appropriate materials, though some recent developments have less successful path networks in terms of their clarity and width.
+Some paths on the edge of the village that are not appropriate for tarmacing can become muddy or boggy, and the community supports the use of woodchip to improve their usability.

-- 6.1 The pedestrian, cycle and equestrian network within the village should be enhanced or added to wherever possible, including upgrading footpaths to bridleways and adding further safe crossings. - 6.2 Paths should be as accessible as possible.
-Within developments and on routes intended for heavy pedestrian use (e.g. which might be used to reach school) this means wide (2m) tarmac or paved paths. - 6.3 Proposals for new or enhanced off-road routes should show how they integrate with the wider village network and how they enhance it.
+- 6.1 The pedestrian network within the village should be enhanced or added to wherever possible. - 6.2 Paths should be as accessible as possible.
+Within developments and on routes intended for heavy pedestrian use (e.g. which might be used to reach school) this means wide (2m) tarmac or paved paths. - 6.3 Proposals for new or enhanced paths should show how they integrate with the wider village network and how they enhance it.